geokyr/diploma-thesis/README.md

 Development mode mounts your local `thesis/` directory into containers, allowing you to modify code without rebuilding images.

 ## Repository Structure
-- `appdata/` - Application data, models, logs and other artifacts for the platform
+- `appdata/` - Data, models, logs and other artifacts for the platform
 - `docs/` - Documentation for the project
 - `experiments/` - Machine learning research experiments
 - `outputs/` - Outputs from the experiments (models, metrics, logs)
 - `presentation/` - Presentation in LaTeX
 - `report/` - Report in LaTeX
-- `resources/` - Various resources and files about the project
 - `simulation/` - SUMO configuration files and datasets
 - `thesis/` - Python package including all the project code
   - `backend/` - Main orchestrator and control service